 This was also recorded by DC Talk, the Christian rock group fronted by Toby McKeehan.
 He took a liberty in the lyrics by changing one line (and this is paraphrasing him) to: "We are all sinners; we all sin." (thanks, Jeff - Scottsdale, AZ)

-The Anaheim Angels baseball team plays this when their lineup is introduced. (thanks, Julian - Anaheim, CA)
+The Los Angeles Angels of Anaheim baseball team plays an instrumental version of this song when their lineup is introduced at home games. (thanks, Julian - Anaheim, CA)

 Greenbaum says that when they mixed this song, they optimized it for car stereo systems, which didn't have a lot of dynamic range.
 Many years later when songs were often listened to on tiny computer speakers, this came in handy, as you didn't need a subwoofer to appreciate the song.